 2. The number of coins is limited

-By its very nature, the number of coins is limited, and that poses a serious problem on using it as a currency.
+By its very nature, the number of coins is limited, and that poses a serious problem on using Bitcoin as a currency.
 In effect, this limit does not allow the money supply to be increased, exposing an economy to destructive deflationary spirals, which were more typical when economies ran on the gold standard.
 In fact, this concern is a key reason why the gold standard was eliminated.

 A challenging situation arises when consumers and others hoard currency during tough economic times.
 When money doesn’t flow, it slows the economy.
 Without a central authority such as a bank to stoke the economy or offer credit, the economy could move into a deflationary spiral.
 So consumers don’t spend because goods will be cheaper tomorrow, creating a destructive spiral.